Millionaire jailed after refusing to tear down ‘Britain’s best man cave’

 He had failed to comply with court orders to remove it having previously been warned several times to knock down the complex behind his home in the Forest of Dean.

-The ‘man cave’ includes a bowling alley, cinema, squash courts, private casino and bar and was first built in 2014.
+The “man cave”, which includes a bowling alley, cinema, squash courts, private casino and bar, was first built in 2014.
 A long-running planning dispute then began with Forest of Dean District Council and has led to Mr Wildin’s jailing at Cardiff Civil Justice Centre.

-Mr Wildin, 69, allegedly bought the surrounding homes for his family and has been accused of going to war with his neighbours to do everything to try and save the 10,000sq/ft leisure complex at the back of his home
+Mr Wildin, 69, allegedly bought the surrounding homes for his family and has been accused of going to war with his neighbours to do everything to try and save the 10,000 sq ft leisure complex at the back of his home

-Sources said land registry records showed that property to the front and side have been transferred or sold to a company owned by other members of Mr Wildin's family.
+Sources said land registry records showed that property to the front and side has been transferred or sold to a company owned by other members of Mr Wildin's family.

 However, after an eight-year battle, he was ordered by the courts to destroy the complex.

 In committal proceedings last year, he was found in contempt of court for non-compliance with the injunction.
-He was sentenced to six weeks’ imprisonment suspended for 12 months on the condition the complex was permanently stripped and decommissioned within 18 weeks.
+He was sentenced to six weeks’ imprisonment, suspended for 12 months on the condition the complex was permanently stripped and decommissioned within 18 weeks.

 An appeal was dismissed and Mr Wildin was given until 10 March this year to comply with the order.